yoyoyoLEE/DataLeentelligence/README.md

 The app includes a **basic login system** with a limited set of predefined users for demonstration purposes.

-> 🚨 For production use, it is strongly recommended to implement a secure authentication mechanism (e.g., OAuth, hashed credentials).

 ---

 ## 🙌 Acknowledgements